-The Trustees have agreed to set aside a part of the unrestricted funds as designated funds - £200,000 to support the Water Action projects, and £50,000 for web development and improvement of communications.
+The Trustees have agreed to set aside a part of the unrestricted funds as designated funds - currently £170,000 to support the Water Action projects.

-S&TC has not historically received, or sought, financial support from Government or its Agencies, but the Trustees reserve the right to accept public funds in the future for research projects, especially those that have the potential to inform official decision-making over relevant issues.
+WildFish has not historically received, or sought, financial support from Government or its Agencies, but the Trustees reserve the right to accept public funds in the future for research projects, especially those that have the potential to inform official decision-making over relevant issues.

-S&TC sets pay and remuneration of key management personnel in line with the current market in other similar-sized charities and environmental organisations.
+WildFish sets pay and remuneration of key personnel in line with the current market in other similar-sized charities and environmental organisations.
 Salaries are reviewed annually by Trustees.